UT-Austin-RPL/amago/README.md

 Each `epoch`, we:
 1. Interact with the training envs for `train_timesteps_per_epoch`, creating a total of `parallel_actors * train_timesteps_per_epoch` new timesteps.
-2. Save any training sequences that have finished to `dset_root/dset_name/buffer/fifo`.
+2. Save any training sequences that have finished to `dset_root/dset_name/buffer/`.
-3. Delete the oldest sequences in `dset_root/dset_name/buffer/fifo` until the buffer is `<= dset_max_size`.
-4. Compute the RL training objectives on `train_batches_per_epoch` batches sampled uniformly from all the files saved in `dset_root/dset_name/buffer/fifo` and `dset_root/dset_name/buffer/protected`.
+4. Compute the RL training objectives on `train_batches_per_epoch` batches sampled uniformly from all the files saved in `dset_root/dset_name/buffer`.
 Gradient steps are taken every `batches_per_update` batches.

 #### Offline RL and Replay Across Experiments
 <details>

-The path to the dataset (aka replay buffer) is determined by `dset_root/dset_name`, not by the `run_name`: we can share the same replay buffer across multiple experiments or initialize the buffer to the result of a previous experiment.
+The path to the replay buffer is determined by `dset_root/dset_name`, not by the `run_name`: we can share the same replay buffer across multiple experiments or initialize the buffer to the result of a previous experiment.
 The buffer is divided into two partitions `fifo`  and `protected`. `fifo` imitates a standard replay buffer by deleting the oldest data when full. `protected` data is sampled but never deleted.
-The best way to do offline RL is to move the offline dataset into `dset_root/dset_name/protected` and set `start_collecting_at_epoch = float("inf")`.
-Any online fine-tuning after `start_collecting_at_epoch` would follow the [DQfD](https://arxiv.org/abs/1704.03732) style of preserving the expert dataset while collecting our own online dataset in `fifo` and sampling uniformly from both.
+The best way to do offline RL is to move the offline dataset into `dset_root/dset_name/buffer/protected` and set `start_collecting_at_epoch = float("inf")`.
+Any online fine-tuning after `start_collecting_at_epoch` would follow the [DQfD](https://arxiv.org/abs/1704.03732) style of preserving the initial dataset while collecting our own online dataset in `fifo` and sampling uniformly from both.

 </details>